alvint/rwConfig/docs/comparison.md

 and compile-time names.

 **Strengths:** the nicest declaration model here; almost no learning curve;
-defaults, key names and converters are all annotations.
+defaults, key names, and converters are all annotations.

 **Weaknesses:** by far the slowest reads measured - 248 ns for an `int` and about 7 microseconds for a `String`, through the dynamic proxy; last release